pypeit/PypeIt/doc/bias_dark.rst

 Overscan Subtraction
 --------------------

-The default for all optical :doc:`spectrographs` is to estimate the bias level from the overscan region and subtract this from raw image.
+The default for all optical :doc:`spectrographs/spectrographs` is to estimate the bias level from the overscan region and subtract this from raw image.